TetteDev/Minimem/README.md

 * There are probably quite many other bugs I have not yet encountered, but dont be suprised if you encounter anything that is not mentioned in this list.

+* **Although 90% of the functionality provided in this library works for both 32bit and 64bit, the only function you wont be able to use on 64bit applications is CreateTrampolineAndCallback()**

 # **How to get started**
 1. Make sure to reference both **minimem.dll** and **FASM.Net.dll** in your application.